 The EU Institutions after Brexit

-What has really been learned from the UK’s exit, who has and who hasn’t been listening?
+What has really been learned from the UK’s exit?
+Who has and who hasn’t been listening?
 How can the institutions respond?
-How to friends of Europe effectively critique institutions and policies without pouring fuel to the fire of scepticism and populism?
+How can friends of Europe effectively critique institutions and policies without adding fuel to the fire of scepticism and populism?

-Two countries at the heart of the Brexit conundrum linked by a millennium of entangled history and trading co-existence pre-dating the Roman Empire but facing uncertainty.
-Has Brexit finally killed the Entente Cordial?
-Was France the embodiment of ‘Europe’ and all Brexit voters disliked about ‘Europe’?
+Two countries at the heart of the Brexit conundrum linked by a millennium of entangled history and trading co-existence pre-dating the Roman Empire but now facing uncertainty.
+After 117 years, has Brexit finally killed the Entente Cordial?
+Was France the embodiment of ‘Europe’ and of everything Brexit voters disliked about ‘Europe’?
 Is the UK-France relationship in fact key to rebuilding multilateralism?

 Reorganising working people